Contact us for Information & help in Central Bedfordshire

 BPHA provide support and information for their current residents for a number of things such as paying rent, reporting repairs and events within the community.
 They also have a section for individuals who are looking to start renting.

-Aragon Housing Association owns and manages homes throughout Bedfordshire, Milton Keynes, Northampton, Luton, Aylesbury and Cambridgeshire.
+Grand Union Housing Group owns and manages homes throughout Bedfordshire, Milton Keynes, Northampton, Luton, Aylesbury and Cambridgeshire.
 The website provides information on finding a home and any help relating to your own property (if you are a part of their housing association).

 Aldwyck provide homes, supported housing and care services to communities across the South East/East of England.
 Help that they offer includes information and support on; moving home, rent, repairs & maintenance, anti- social behaviour, applying for housing, services for young and old people, supported housing and more.